Gruppo Hope is a company specialized in the development of utility-scale renewable energy plants.

 SILVIO MASELLI

-With over 20 years of experience in the media and institutional sectors, he was the founder of the Apulia Film Commission, one of the most important international Destination Management Organizations, and has worked as a public administrator.
-He is currently also CEO of the Fidelio production company.
+With more than 20 years of experience in the media and institutional sector, he was the founder of the Apulia Film Commission, one of the most important international DMOs (Destination Management Organisations) and has worked as a public administrator.
+He is also CEO of the production company Fidelio.

 DAVIDE GHINELLI